-Amos Veith is a partner, a member of the management board and the co-head of the private funds department of POELLATH, who provides fiscal and legal advice for domestic and foreign institutional and private investors and initiators in the field of private equity funds, as well as in the area of funds of funds in the private equity, mezzanine and secondaries sectors.
+Amos Veith is a partner and the co-head of the private funds department of POELLATH.
+He provides fiscal and legal advice for domestic or foreign institutional and private investors and initiators in the field of private equity funds, as well as in the area of funds of funds in the private equity, mezzanine and secondaries sectors.
 His publications include articles on the taxation of investments and the regulatory and tax aspects of fund structures.
 He is, inter alia, the editor of the Frankfurt commentary on private equity.
-Amos, who has an LLM degree, has authored and co-authored several articles, including recently in the Private Equity and Venture Capital Fonds handbook.
+Amos has an LLM degree, and has authored and co-authored several articles, including recently in the Private Equity and Venture Capital Funds handbook.

-Dr Jens Steinmüller is a partner in the private funds team of the Berlin office who advises on fund-related legal, regulatory and tax issues.
-Jens has particular experience in developing solutions for tailor-made approaches to alternative investments, with a focus on German insurance companies, pension funds and banks investing directly, via a fund of funds or managed account structure.
+Dr Jens Steinmüller is a partner and co-head of the private funds team of POELLATH in Berlin.
+He advises on fund-related legal, regulatory and tax issues.
+Jens has particular experience in developing solutions for tailor-made approaches to alternative investments, with a focus on German insurance companies, pension funds and banks investing directly, via a fund of funds or via managed account structures.
 He frequently contributes to the work of professional bodies such as the Bundesverband Alternative Investment eV (BAI) and has written numerous articles relating to investment funds in domestic and international publications.
 Jens is also a co-editor of a commentary regarding the new German Investment Fund Tax Act and a member of the advisory board of a German journal on legal topics relating to financial instruments.